amalamine/ittuae-skeleton/docs/general/editor.md

 # Setting Up Your Editor

-You can edit React Boilerplate using any editor or IDE, but there are a few extra steps that you can take to make sure your coding experience is as good as it can be.

 ## VS Code

 To get the best editing experience with [VS Code](https://code.visualstudio.com), create a [`jsconfig.json`](https://code.visualstudio.com/Docs/languages/javascript#_javascript-projects-jsconfigjson) file at the root of your project: